ThriledLokki983/web50/NODE_JS/natours/starter/README.md

 1. **Child Referencing:** keep references to the related child document in the parent document, usually stored as an Array.
 Avoid big arrays.
 1:Few
 2. **Parent Referencing:** Keep a reference to the parent element/document.
 Best used for 1:many / 1:Ton
 3. **Two-Way Referencing:** keep reference to all documents related to the parent document and in each child document, we keep reference of the parent document/element. therefore, child and parent are both connected two-way

+> Structure your data to **match the ways that your application queries and updates data**
+> Identify the questions that arise from your **application's use cases** first, and the model your data so that the **questions can get answered** in the m,ost efficient way
+> In general, **always favor embedding** unless there is a good reason not to embed.
+Especially on 1:Few and 1:Many relationships
+> A 1:Ton or Many:Many relationship is usually a good reason to reference instead of embedding
+> Favor **referencing** when data is updated a lot and if you need to frequently access a dataset on its own
+> use **Embedding** when data is mostly read but rarely updated, and when two datasets belong Intrinsically together
+> Don't allow arrays to grow indefinitely.
+Normalize, use **child referencing** for 1:Many relationships, and **parent referencing** for 1:Ton relationship
+> Use **Two-Way Referencing** for Many:Many relationships